jneums/pokedbots-racing/guides/complete-beginners-guide.md

 - High Power Core stat = less battery drain
 - High Stability = less condition damage in dangerous zones
 - Dead faction bots get 1.4x parts in DeadMachineFields + take 50% less condition damage (perfect scavengers!)
-- You can race while scavenging, but if your race starts before mission ends, you'll take penalties
+- You can register to race while scavenging, but if your race starts before mission ends, the mission will end and you'll take penalties

 ---